-Wong has won first places in Palm Springs Opera Guild Vocal competition and the Pasadena Opera Guild Vocal Scholarship.
-His European debut was at La Fenice Sale Apollinee, Venice, Italy.
+Educated in Los Angeles and Berlin, Wong has studied with Vladimir Chernov, Juliana Gondek and Sami Kustaloglu.
+He has won first places in Palm Springs Opera Guild Vocal competition and the Pasadena Opera Guild Vocal Scholarship.

-He has been chorus masters for conductors such as Lorin Maazel, Helmuth Rilling and Edo de Waart; assistant conductor of maestro Bruno Aprea in Opera Hong Kong production of Puccini’s La Bohème, conductor of Opera Hong Kong Summer Opera Camp productions of The Magic Flute and The Pirates of Penzance and principal musical advisor of Hong Kong Children’s Choir musical Magical Beanland.
+He has been chorus masters for conductors such as Lorin Maazel, Helmuth Rilling and Edo de Waart; assistant conductor in Puccini’s La Bohème and Gianni Schicchi and Verdi’s Aida, conductor of Opera Hong Kong Summer Opera Camp productions of The Magic Flute and The Pirates of Penzance and principal musical advisor of Hong Kong Children’s Choir musical Magical Beanland.